 ‘Fast Food’ Lunch

 Remember how jazzed you would get on the days where mom or dad picked up fast food?
 Those were the BEST days.
 But parents these days are all about knowing better and doing better, so we’re taking ‘fast food’ and making it healthier (but not compromising on the yumminess).
 If you’ve got a nugget and tots lover, why not let them live their best school lunch life and send some to school?
 But again, we are leaning into the easy, so Little Spoon to the rescue.
-There’s a lot to choose from: Chicken Super Nuggets with Sweet Potato Carrot Poppers, Veggie Tenders with Broccoli, Broccoli Bites with Poppers and Green Beans, or Cauli Croquettes with Veggie Millet Poppers and Carrots.
+There’s a lot to choose from: Chicken Super Nuggets with Sweet Potato Carrot Poppers, Broccoli Bites with Poppers and Green Beans, or Cauli Croquettes with Veggie Millet Poppers and Carrots.
 Simply pack the sealed plate in an insulated lunch box with gel ice packs and heat for 60 seconds before lunchtime.
 Don’t forget to include one of Little Spoon’s Sauces—the Veggie Ketchup goes with errrrrrrrything.

 Taco Tuesday?
 How About Taco Everyday?